 The scripture tells us that David danced before God“with all his might.”
 He danced before God with all that he had and with all that we was, as he was utterly and completely overcome by the joy of God.

-However, in this fallen and broken world there is always something or someone ready to burst our bubble of joy wide open.
+However, in this broken world there is always something or someone ready to burst our bubble of joy wide open.
 So it was with David.

 When David and his wife Michal arrived home from the party and began preparing to turn in for the night, David, if he was anything like most men I know, was probably expecting to hear some words of affirmation from his wife.
 “Honey, as I watched you dance this evening, you just don’t know how proud I was of you!
 You danced your heart out!
 And why shouldn’t you have, you brought the Ark of the Covenant back to Jerusalem where it belongs!”

 However, the words David hears instead were something like: “Baby, you really made a fool out of yourself tonight!”